datagraph/cl-ndbapi/README.md

 `NdbDictionary::getValuePtr()`, the constructor of the `Column` class, or `Table::getColumn()`.

-SWIG 3.0.1 just created CFFI bindings with the same lisp name for a family of overloaded methods, which conflicted, of course, while the CLOS interface just tries to call these function, ignoring the fact that there is overloading supposed to be involved.
+SWIG&nbsp;3.0.1 just created CFFI bindings with the same lisp name for a family of overloaded methods, which conflicted, of course, while the CLOS interface just tries to call these function, ignoring the fact that there is overloading supposed to be involved.

-In the end, after exploring other versions of SWIG (see section "Exploration of other SWIG versions ..." for details), the CFFI bindings generated by SWIG 3.0.1 were used, completely ignoring the CLOS interface in `ndbapi-clos.lisp`.
-This simple CFFI interface could be generated for the full NDB API interface and seemed complete.
+In the end, after exploring other versions of SWIG (see section "Exploration of other SWIG versions ..." for details), the CFFI bindings generated by SWIG&nbsp;3.0.1 were used, completely ignoring the CLOS interface in `ndbapi-clos.lisp`.
+This simple CFFI interface could be generated for the full NDB&nbsp;API interface and seemed complete.
 Afterwards, many translation problems or errors were manually fixed.

 I have change the conflicting Lisp names in an automated fashion to